 Now download Data Recovery to the drive that doesn’t contain deleted files and use it to find your deleted files.

 Steps to Recover deleted files with Data Recovery

-STEP 2.
+Step 2.
 The program will first quickly scan the chosen drive for the deleted files.
-Once the quick scan stops, search for the deleted files in quick scan results.
+Once the quick scan stops, search for the deleted files in the quick scan results.
 If the files have been deleted for some time, they usually cannot be found after a quick scan.

-Moreover, if you need to recover deleted files from an external drive, SD card, digital camera, plug the device into your computer and Data Recovery will retrieve the deleted data from the connected devices.
+Moreover, if you need to recover deleted files from an external drive, SD card, or digital camera, plug the device into your computer, and Data Recovery will retrieve the deleted data from the connected devices.